erroronline1/caro/readme.md

 [application]
-defaultlanguage = "en" ; default fallback application language: en, de, etc. according to available language.XX files; user can customize within profile issue_mail = "dev@erroronline.one" ; address for application and security issues require_record_type_selection = 1 ; 1: yes, 0: no; require selection on records e.g. if this is related to a complaint timezone = "Europe/Berlin" ; timezone for calendar handling watermark = "media/favicon/android/android-launchericon-192-192.png" ; .jpg, .jpeg, .png, .gif, copied into images on resizing if selected, leave as "" if not desired, e.g. company logo order_gtin_barcode = 1 ; 1: yes, 0: no; displays a gtin barcode if available or force all orders displaying the article number as a qr-code instead, dependent on the state of your erp
+defaultlanguage = "en" ; default fallback application language: en, de, etc. according to available language.XX files; user can customize within profile issue_mail = "dev@erroronline.one" ; address for application and security issues order_auth = "token, signature" ; available options: token, signature; pin is default, because it represents authorization order_gtin_barcode = 0 ; 1: yes, 0: no; displays a gtin barcode if available or force all orders displaying the article number as a qr-code instead, dependent on the state of your erp require_record_type_selection = 1 ; 1: yes, 0: no; require selection on records e.g. if this is related to a complaint timezone = "Europe/Berlin" ; timezone for calendar handling watermark = "media/favicon/android/android-launchericon-192-192.png" ; .jpg, .jpeg, .png, .gif, copied into images on resizing if selected, leave as "" if not desired, e.g. company logo

 [calendar]
 holidays = "01-01, 01-06, 05-01, 10-03, 11-01, 12-24, 12-25, 12-26, 12-31"